Quantum Nonlocality under Latency Constraints: Introduction

-In essence, we are \emph{completing} the story of Bell inequalities if we are to interpret them as fundamental bounds on correlations under very low latency constraints.
-Furthermore, we ask:
+This simple example makes explicit how spacetime locality is inherent in the formulation of Bell inequalities and motivates a fundamental question:

-As of this writing, the theory of quantum mechanics is the most general theory in describing physically realizable correlations between different parties.
+Furthermore, what is the maximum quantum violation of these bounds?
+As of this writing, the theory of quantum mechanics is the most general theory for describing physically realizable correlations between different parties.
 Hence, we are actually asking

-This one question underlies the central idea of our paper.
 That is, giving the parties all possible physical resources, what are the correlations they can exhibit under different latency constraints?
 This is a question of fundamental physical limits.
-Now, looser latency constraints imply that we can have strategies making use of quantum resources that are \emph{more powerful than those of Bell scenarios}.
-Just as classical parties can send each other classical information and thereby violate Bell inequalities, quantum parties can send each other quantum information and possibly achieve stronger violations.
-We do not bound the amount of information exchanged during communication, but only impose latency constraints which dictate whether communication is possible or not.
-This necessitates a new mathematical framework that goes beyond that of the current theory of Bell nonlocality.
+Now, we emphasize that looser latency constraints allow for quantum strategies that are \emph{more powerful than those available in Bell scenarios}.
+Just as classical parties can send each other classical information, quantum parties can send each other quantum information and possibly realize stronger correlations.
+We do not bound the amount of information exchanged during communication,\footnote{This is in contrast to what is assumed in quantum communication complexity~\cite{buhrman2009non}. } but only impose latency constraints that dictate which pairs of parties can communicate.